What is the TTW Program at Foothill College?

 Next Steps After TTW

 TTW graduates choose several different paths.
-Some students want to go to work and can be connected to agencies that will assist them in finding a job or find support through our new Foothill College Career Center, opening January 2016.
+Some students want to go to work and can be connected to agencies that will assist them in finding a job.
 Other students choose to continue education and apply to supported residential programs specifically focused on students with disabilities, while some are able to transition to traditional community college classes.
 Foothill College staff help provide connections for next steps for students upon completion of the TTW Program.

 For more information on the TTW Program, call Beth Beiers at (650) 949-7038 or email email@example.com.